astranero/music-generator/notes.md

 Finally, use the MarkovChain class to generate a new sequence of notes by providing a starting note and the desired length of the sequence.
 You can experiment with different sequence lengths and starting notes to generate different variations of music.

+Set a neighbor => Note node with frequencies and neighbors Converting message to bytes with mido, and inserting it to the Trie..
+Test if it produces anything funny.